 Its like the magnetic hum that you pick up off of live electricity cables, or the dives you see in football (soccer, whatever): you may not have actually fouled the other guy, but you allowed yourself to get into the sort of situation in which the other guy might reasonably fall to the ground, rolling around, clutching his knee.
 The other day Obama said the GOP would probably play the race card and the GOP instantly hit the deck, saying "he played the race card!"
 Even saying someone else is going to play the race card is playing the race card, apparently.
 What kind of card is that exactly — the Joker?
 What they really mean, of course, is that he used the word "race" — a slightly less remarkable observation.
 Victimology has become such a double-jointed, reverse-current, topsy-turvy art form that certain words — black, white, terrorist, assassination — don't even have to be organised into meaningful sentences any more.
 They just need to appear, and computers crash, minds blow, the space-time continuum buckles and breaks.

 My friend Nick, who knows more about football than I do, adds:— "Your football analogy is about right, although in football there almost always has been a mistake on a defender's part, even if he didn't touch anyone, or not enough to make them fall over.
-In politics, it's as if you're
+In politics, it's as if you're not even allowed in that part of the pitch."

 'DreamWorks has acquired screen rights to The 39 Clues, a multiplatform adventure series to be launched in the fall by Scholastic Media.
 Spielberg is expected to set a screenwriter in the next few weeks.
 The 39 Clues, which launches Sept.
 9, is envisioned as a 10-book series to be released over two years.
 It's described as a multimedia adventure that will include a set of collectible cards and an online game that will serve as a portal as young readers try to solve a mystery for a grand prize of $10,000.
 The contest will run for two years.
 The 39 Clues takes "creative leaps to expand the story experience from the pages of the books to multiple stages of discovery and imagination," Spielberg said in a statement' — Variety

 So.
 To summarise.
 It launches.
 It has a portal.
 And a prize.
 It runs for two years.
 And Spielberg is doing to direct, leap and expand.
 It all sounds spiffy.
-But what — and stop me if this is too boring a question — is it?
+But what— and stop me if this is too boring a question — is it?

 In an interview with Rolling Stone's Jann Wenner, Obama goes over his musical tastes in a little more detail.
 Wenner kicks off by congratulating him about the Dylan endorsement, waits to hear how much it means to him, and then hits him with the follow-up: what is his favorite Dylan song?